Delemangi/finki-discord-bot/readme.md

 2. `questions.json` - questions and answers for the `faq` command.
 3. `links.json` - links for the `link` command.
 4. `roles.json` - roles for the scripts.
+5. `subjects.json` - full names of the subjects

 Check the `example` folder for example config files.